AhmedAyachi/LinkerLine/ReadMe.md

 Changes :
  1. pointAnchor, areaAnchor, mouseHoverAnchor are renamed to PointAnchor, AreaAnchor, MouseHoverAnchor.
  2. CaptionLabel and PathLabel are merged into Label.
 The Label has an option named "on" that takes as a value either "path" or "element".
+ 3. MouseHoverAnchor onSwitch is renamed to onToggle [>=1.2.1]
- 3. animation object "timing" property is renamed to "easing".
+ 4. animation object "timing" property is renamed to "easing".
- 4. dash "len" property is renamed to "length".
+ 5. dash "len" property is renamed to "length".

 ## Illustration
 ![Illustration](https://raw.githubusercontent.com/AhmedAyachi/RepoIllustrations/main/LinkerLine/Illustration.gif)